 If you live in a noisy urban neighborhood like me, then you probably know the cost of a quiet and peaceful environment.

 External sounds we’ve got no control of- like traffic, kids shouting next door, loud motorcycle hoods- to mention a few are enough to disrupt you.
+Learn how you can block noise from neighbors yard.

 I can guess that you probably got two options in mind right now- one- moving into a quiet neighborhood or buying a house far from human civilization-if that’s possible, two using cheap soundproofing materials for your home.